cardboardcode/virtual_camera/README.md

 A ROS2 package that **simulates a camera**, providing ROS messages from **playing a static video or image**.

-⚠️ This is an experimental Rust-based implementation that still uses memory-safe function calls.
+⚠️ This is an experimental Rust-based implementation that still uses memory-unsafe function calls.
 Use it at your own risk.

 ## **Dependencies**